Indian Naval Air Arm: Helicopters

 Westland Sea King and the Sikorsky SH-3 Sea King: Used principally for anti-submarine warfare (ASW) and search & rescue roles, the helicopter fleet operate from INS Garuda (Kochi) as well as INS Shikra air stations.
 US sanctions on India in response to India's nuclear tests resulted in a large part of the Sea King fleet being grounded for want of spare parts.
 Seventeen of the Sea King helicopters will be upgraded.
 The upgrade will feature day and night capability, the capability to work in adverse weather conditions, integration of two anti-ship missiles with a range of fifty kilometers and a new radar.

 Aérospatiale SA 316 Alouette III: Also known as the Chetak, these choppers have seen active service in the Navy as well as the Coast Guard.
 They are carried on several combatants as well as non-combatant ships.
-They are also operated from and maintained at the INS Shikra and INS Utkrosh Naval Air Stations in Mumbai and Port Blair respectively.

-MH-60R helicopters – The Indian navy is purchasing 24 MH-60R helicopters to replace its Sea king ASW fleet.
-On 17 July 2021 first 2 helicopters were inducted in service 22 more to be delivered soon.
+They are also operated from and maintained at the INS Shikra and INS Utkrosh Naval Air Stations in Mumbai and Port Blair respectively.Sikorsky MH-60R Seahawk: The Indian Government signed a $2.4 billion contract in February 2020 for 24 MH-60R helicopters to replace its fleet of Sea King helicopters.
+The Seahawks will be Indian Navy's primary helicopter for a host of roles including anti-submarine warfare (ASW), anti-surface warfare (ASuW) and airborne early warning and control (AEW&C).
+The communication equipment like satellite communication and Identification, friend or foe (IFF) equipment for helicopters in this order have been indigenously developed.
+Deliveries commenced in July 2021 when the first 2 helicopters were handed to the Indian Navy.
+The helicopter was integrated with INS Vikrant in May 2023 with its maiden landing on the aircraft carrier.
+The first squadron, INAS 334, was formed with six helicopters in March 2024, at Kochi.
+All remaining helicopters to be delivered by 2025.